Configure keyboard shortcuts

 Location of user-defined keymaps

-You can use these files to share your custom keymaps with team members or between your IDE instances.
+You can share your custom keymaps with team members or between your IDE instances.
 Copy the corresponding keymap file and put it in the keymaps directory on another PhpStorm installation.
+Then select the copied keymap on the Keymap settings page.

 Conflicts with global OS shortcuts